yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 http://downloads.openwrt.org/inh/reference/JTAGschem.png

-''Use the pin numbers on the parallel port conenctor, and the pin numbers on the WRT pcb, as they are all correct.
+''Use the pin numbers on the parallel port connector, and the pin numbers on the WRT pcb, as they are all correct.
 Note: Pin 12 is assumed to be grounded.
 If it is not grounded on your WRT, you may safely connect the wire indicated on Pin 12 to any grounded even-numbered pin on the WRT's JTAG connector.

 It seems to me though that the GS variant has a different location of the flash.
 The size certainly differs ;-) you have to modify the source to this respect, or you have to wait till I have found out where this damn flash resides.
 I'll tell you as soon as i know more.